-- 1. Australia House

-- 2. Big Cats

-- 3. The Living Coast

-- 4. Feathers & Scales

-- 5. Fragile Kingdom (Desert and Clouded Leopard Forest)

-- 6. Great Bear Wilderness

-- 7. Habitat Africa!
-(Savannah and Forest)

-- 8. Seven Seas

-- 9. The Swamp

-- 10. Tropic World

-- 11. Wild Encounters

-- Your final step is an on-site interpretive coaching session with our Docent Program Coordinator, Jason Theuman or a specially-trained member of our docent corps, Certified Interpretive Guides (CIGs).
-You will interpret the animal that was assigned to you as part of your natural history training for Jason or the Docent assigned to observe you.

-- When your Docent Mentor determines that certification has been achieved, you'll be ready to "fly solo"!
+- Your final step is an on-site interpretive coaching session with our Docent Program Manager, Jason Theuman or a specially-trained member of our Docent team, Certified Interpretive Guides (CIGs).
+You will interpret the animal that was assigned to you as part of your natural history training for Jason or the Docent assigned to observe you. - When your Docent Mentor determines that certification has been achieved, you'll be ready to "fly solo"!